ShawxingKwok/ITWorks/content/docs/jvm/tracer/usage/annotations/_index.md

 ---

 {{< hint warning >}}
-Tracer annotations package is changed to `pers.shawxingkwok.tracer` which is different from that in videos.
+Tracer annotations package is `pers.shawxingkwok.tracer` rather than that in videos.
 {{< /hint >}}

 # Root